Jonas (footballer, born 1984): 2015–16 season

 In the 2015–16 season, Jonas scored a hat-trick in a 4–1 win at Nacional, increasing his tally to 18 goals in 17 league matches.
 On 5 February 2016, he scored twice in a league victory at Belenenses (0–5).
-On 16 February, he scored a last-minute goal with a header in the 91st minute to give Benfica a home win against Zenit Saint Petersburg (1–0) in the first leg of UEFA Champions League's round of 16.
+On 16 February, he scored a last-minute goal with a header in the 91st minute to give Benfica a home win against Zenit Saint Petersburg (1–0) in the first leg of the UEFA Champions League's round of 16.
 On 29 February, Jonas netted two goals against União da Madeira (2–0) in the Primeira Liga and equalised Óscar Cardozo's scoring record at Benfica in the 2009–10 season.

-On 14 March 2016, Jonas scored twice against Tondela in a 4–1 home league win and became Benfica's top scorer in the 21st century, with 30 goals.
+On 14 March 2016, Jonas scored twice against Tondela in a 4–1 home league win and became Benfica's top scorer of the 21st century with 30 goals.
 Six days later, he scored the winning goal at Boavista (0–1) in the 93rd minute.
 On 15 May, he scored his 32nd league goal, in a home win against Nacional (4–1) on the final day, and received the Bola de Prata award during the league title celebration.
-Throughout the season, he was a candidate to win the European Golden Shoe, and even lead the race, but ultimately he finished fourth.
+Throughout the season, he was a candidate to win the European Golden Shoe and even lead the race, but ultimately finished fourth.
 On 15 July, Jonas was awarded the Top Goalscorer and the Best Player awards in Primeira Liga for the 2015–16 season.

 2016–17 season

 Jonas opened the 2016–17 season with a goal in the 3–0 win over Braga for the 2016 Supertaça Cândido de Oliveira.
 Days later, he required surgery for osteophytes, which ended up ruling him out until late December.

 Despite not opening his account for the league season until the 16th matchday in a 2–0 win at Vitória de Guimarães, Jonas finished the campaign with 13 goals from 19 games, making him the league's fifth-highest scorer of the season and Benfica's second.
-On 1 April 2017 he scored his first goal against another member of the Big Three in a 1–1 home draw with Porto, and in doing so reached 65 league goals for Benfica – leapfrogging the Swede Mats Magnusson as the club's highest foreign goalscorer in the competition, behind Paraguay's Óscar Cardozo (112).
+On 1 April 2017, he scored his first goal against another member of the Big Three in a 1–1 home draw with Porto, and in doing so reached 65 league goals for Benfica – leapfrogging the Swede Mats Magnusson as the club's highest foreign goalscorer in the competition, behind Paraguay's Óscar Cardozo (112).